jumptrading/influx-spout/README.md

 # complete.
 Writes which time out will be dropped.
 write_timeout_secs = 30

-# The maximum size that the pending buffer for a NATS subject that the writer
+# The maximum size that the pending buffer for the NATS subject that the filter
-# is reading from may become (in megabytes).
-Measurements will be dropped if
-# this limit is reached.
-This helps to deal with slow InfluxDB instances.
+# is reading from may become.
+Measurements will be dropped if this limit is reached.
-nats_pending_max_mb = 200
+nats_max_pending_size = "200MB"

 # The writer will publish its own metrics to this NATS subject (for consumption
 # by the monitor).